paulmelis/ed25519/readme.md

 `pyapi.c` and `pyapi.h`) to your project and include `ed25519.h` in any file you want to use the API.

-There are no defined types for seeds, private keys, public keys, shared secrets or signatures.
+For the C API there are no defined types for seeds, private keys, public keys, shared secrets or signatures.
 Instead simple `unsigned char` buffers are used with the following sizes:

 ```c